eogarvin/MLCCS/README.md

 <a href="https://github.com/python/mypy"><img src="https://img.shields.io/badge/mypy-checked-2b507e" alt="Checked with mypy"></a>
 <a href="https://github.com/psf/black"><img src="https://img.shields.io/badge/code%20style-black-000000.svg" alt="Code style: black"></a>
 </p>

+This public repository shares the MLCCS codes from the research paper:
+E. O. Garvin et al. (in prep).
+"Machine Learning for Exoplanet Detection in High-Contrast Spectroscopy: Revealing Exoplanets by Leveraging Hidden Molecular Signatures in
+Cross-Correlated Spectra with Convolutional Neural Networks."
+(Submitted at A&A).

 **MLCCS** is a Python codebase to apply _**M**achine **L**earning on **C**ross-**C**orrelation for **S**pectroscopy_ , to detect exoplanets by using molecular templates, or to search for molecules on exoplanets with extra sensitivity.